Robbie Alomar turns 51 today.

 You all know the the story.

-Before the 1991 season, Pat Gillick made the biggest trade in Blue Jays history (though the Donaldson trade was pretty good too).
-The Jays had been a good team coming in 1st, 2nd or 3rd, in the AL East, the four previous years but not quite being able to get into the World Series.
-It was an amazing trade, each team trading 2 great players; the Jays sending great shortstop Tony Fernandez and first baseman Fred McGriff, who had hit 105 home runs over the previous 3 seasons, for Alomar and Joe Carter.
+Before the 1991 season, Pat Gillick made the biggest trade in Blue Jays history (though the Donaldson trade looks pretty good too).
+The Jays had been a good team, the few seasons before that, coming in 1st, 2nd or 3rd, in the AL East, the four previous years but not quite being able to get into the World Series.
+It was an amazing trade, each team trading 2 great players; the Jays sending great shortstop Tony Fernandez and first baseman Fred McGriff, who had hit 105 home runs over the previous 3 seasons for Alomar and Joe Carter.
 You rarely, if ever see a trade like that anymore; generally stars are traded for prospects.
 General Managers are scared to trade stars for stars, worried that they will be the loser in the deal and look bad.

 I didn’t like the trade at the time.
 Fernandez was better player than Alomar then and McGriff looked like a potential Hall of Famer, hitting 35 home runs and taking 100 walks a year.
 Alomar had hit .283/.339/.379 in his 3 seasons as a Padre, but Gillick saw his potential.
 And we had John Olerud ready to take over first base.
 The shortstop position would be a bit of a problem, until we traded to get Tony Fernandez back, in June of 1993.